StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 English Bay is also host to Vancouver's largest Events such as the Celebration of Light Fireworks and Festival and the Polar Bear Swim.

 IMPORTANT NOTE: There are NO fireworks at English Bay on Canada Day(July 1) and New Years' Eve(December 31).
-Fireworks on Canada Day and New Years' Eve in Vancouver take place at Coal Harbour from the Vancouver Trade and Convention Centre .
+Fireworks on these days are held elsewhere.

 Each year late in the year statues appear in Morton Park across Beach Avenue from English Bay.
 These statues are lit up at night!